mehdikazi/Massdrop-Coding-Challenge/README.md

      ```
      where `PARSING_STATUS = IN-PROGRESS, FAILED, or COMPLETED`<br />

- -GET by ID<br />
+ - GET by ID<br />
-  -Step 1: Change setting to "GET"<br />
+  - Step 1: Change setting to "GET"<br />
-  -Step 2: Change "Enter request url" field to `http://localhost:3000/jobs/idNumber` where idNumber is the returned job ID when posted.<br />
+  - Step 2: Change "Enter request url" field to `http://localhost:3000/jobs/idNumber` where idNumber is the returned job ID when posted.<br />
-  -Step 3: Click "Send" and the below console will return the job in the JSON fomrat <br />
+  - Step 3: Click "Send" and the below console will return the job in the JSON fomrat <br />
     ```
     {
       _id: JOB_ID,